Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 # Introduction
 Introduction to Transporter Networks
 Introduction to hierarchical discretization
+Introduction to dataset generation and training models in simulation environment
-Introduction to the deploying process and practical problems
+Introduction to testing process and practical problems in real environment

 # Related works
 Visual-based manipulation(parameterize robot actions)